 The Hollerbach family shares its love for German culture throughout Downtown Sanford.
 How?
 They own three businesses: Hollerbach’s Willow Tree Café, Magnolia Square Market, and Hollerbach’s Outfitters, a shop with traditional German jewelry and folkwear.
 The Willow Tree Café serves fassbier (draft beer), giant Bavarian pretzels–one of its most-loved vorspeisen (appetizers), and plenty of other specialties to feast on.

 Cheap date idea: Magnolia Square Market has Happy Hour, every day!
 From 4pm – 6pm every day you can grab a Krombacher beer for $1.50 and a large pretzel for $1.49.
 That's a pretzel and a beer for $3 total!

 Enjoy grub behind bars

 What once served as the Seminole County Jail now serves food and drinks to customers.
 The Old Jailhouse recently opened in Downtown Sanford, giving you and your date a truly unique dining atmosphere.

 Sip in Style

 Sanford is home to dozens of craft cocktail, wine, and beer bars within walking distance.
-Sip on artful craft cocktails at Bitters & Brass, wine at The Imperial, and enjoy the lively pub atmosphere at The Sullivan.
+Sip on artful tiki cocktails at Suffering Bastard Tiki Bar, wine at The Imperial, and enjoy the lively pub atmosphere at The Sullivan.

 Menu prices vary.